-- Minor theatre register - EIMC counselling and testing register OR HIV counselling and testing register - Last month/quarter EIMC service delivery report OR monthly neonatal care report - OR (If EIMC or neonatal care services are not available in your facility) - Any other service delivery register - 1.
+- Register for EIMC OR neonatal care - EIMC counseling and testing register OR HIV counseling and testing register - Last month/quarter EIMC service delivery report OR monthly neonatal care report

+OR (If EIMC or neonatal care services are not available in your facility)

+- Any other service delivery register - 1.
 Analyse the quality of the data collected on each form using principles for collecting "good data" described in the Guidelines. - a.
 Completeness - b.
 Clarity - c.
 Consistency - d.
 Relevance/Importance - 2.
 List the gaps you observed in recording and reporting. - 3.
 What can be done to improve the quality of data collected in your facility? - 4.
 Does your facility have a target for the services that you register? - 5.
-If the facility has targets set, are the data being used for decision-making and planning?
+If the facility has set targets, is the data used for decision-making and planning?